The TIG welding process is a highly sophisticated, precise, and versatile arc welding method that joins almost all metals.

 The necessary equipment for TIG welding includes:

-- Tungsten electrode – lanthanum, cerium, thorium, and pure tungsten rods are most commonly used.
-Thoriated tungsten is radioactive, but lanthanum is an excellent, safe substitute.
+- Tungsten electrode: Welders commonly use lanthanum, cerium, thorium, and pure tungsten rods.
+Thoriated tungsten is radioactive, but lanthanum is an excellent, safer substitute.

-- Shielding gas tank – Buy and refill, don’t rent.
+- Shielding gas tank: Buy and refill; don’t rent.
 It’s cheaper that way.
-Read our guide on shielding gas tank sizes here, or just get an 80CF argon gas bottle that works great for most jobs and workloads.
+Read about shielding gas tank sizes here, or get an 80CF argon gas bottle that’ll work for most jobs and workloads.

-- Welding helmet – The hood should be rated for low TIG amperage if welding thin materials that require a low amp start.
+- Welding helmet: The welding hood should be for low TIG amperage if thin materials require a low amp start.

-- Foot pedal – it allows you to moderate the amperage output in real-time, but not all welding machines support foot pedal connection.
+- Foot pedal: It allows for control of the amperage output in real time, but not all welding machines support foot pedal connection.

-You also need to arm yourself with patience.
-Learning how to TIG weld takes practice, lots of time, and hands-on experience.
-Don’t be discouraged if you fail to recreate those pristine welds posted by popular social media welders.
+Welders also must arm themselves with patience.
+Learning to TIG weld takes practice, time, and hands-on experience.
+Don’t feel discouragement when failing to recreate those pristine welds posted by popular social media welders.

 No one ever truly masters TIG welding.
-We are all just along for the ride.
-Ask any professional, and they’ll all say they are still learning.
+Everyone is just along for the ride.
+Ask any professional, and they’ll say they are still learning.

-But, with some practice, you’ll make beautiful, consistent welds in a flat, horizontal position.
-As you gain more experience, you’ll be able to weld more complex joints and work on exotic materials.
+But, with some practice, anyone can make beautiful, consistent welds in a flat, horizontal position.
+With more experience, welding more complex joints and working on exotic materials becomes possible.

 - Maximum joint quality